-Metal Fabrication vs Metal Welding – Key Difference
+Welding and Fabrication Services - Key Difference

-Metal Fabrication is used on sheet metal and other flat metals to form specific shapes for specific applications.
+Steel fabrication is used on sheet metal and other flat metals to form specific shapes for specific applications.
 To make a product or structure from metal, metal fabrication processes are utilized.
 Custom metal work is often a combination of multiple operations, such as cutting, welding, bending, shaping, and assembling.

 Metal welding, on the other hand, is a single process that is also a part of the metal fabrication process.
 It uses an extreme amount of heat to join two pieces of metal.
 Today’s construction and building infastructure stands on the foundation of steel, aluminum, and countless other metals.
 Starting from the high-rise buildings to your car frame and your kid’s toys, metal fabrication and welding metal fabrication and welding process play multiple key roles.